 When your document is ready to be exported as a PDF file, remember to check whether the document is accessible.
-Accessibility Assistant exists in English and Danish.
+Accessibility Assistant exists in English, Danish, and French.
 If you want to extend it with another language, please contact Omnidocs at email@example.com.

 To get started using our Accessibility Assistant, click the button from the ribbon.

 This opens a task pane in the right side of the screen, where identified issues will be listed.
 An example is illustrated in the image below.

 Every issue will contain a short description that explains the certain issue and with the ability to fix it.
 The different options that the Accessibility Assistant provides will be elaborated in in the example below: